venksrid001/cowrie/project-requirement.md

 ### 1.2 Scope

-The scope of this Cowrie system will be fairly elementary.
-In our meetings the Client has stated they do not wish for a full fledged editor with a reliance on external libraries; but rather an editor that runs on basic script and can fulfil basic editing functionalities.
-These functionalities include typical commands that come with simulating an operating system, for example: nano, pwd, mkdir etc.
+The scope of the Supercharged Cowrie system will be fairly elementary.
+The Client has stated they do not wish for a fully-fledged editor, with reliance on external libraries; but rather an editor that runs on basic script and can fulfill basic editing functionalities.
+These functionalities include typical commands taht come with simulating an operating system, for example: nano, pwd, mkdir, whoami etc.

 ### 1.3 Product overview
 #### 1.3.1 Product perspective